metronome12/boot-calendar/README.md

 ##Description

-This is a demonstration of the spring-boot framework.
+This short demonstration of the spring-boot micro framework.
 This example shows how to build a spring-boot calendar web application with the fullcalendar.js and jQuery libraries.
-The web application persists Event data with JPA and hibernate and supplies a rest interface for retrieving Event objects from the web server and displaying those Events in a browser calendar.
+The web application persists Event data with JPA and hibernate and supplies a rest interface for retrieving Event objects from the web server and displaying them in a browser calendar.

 ##Prerequists